 If you need information on how to obtain these documents, please consult our Notarial Services and Official Documents page.

 Children born to an Australian parent, outside of Australia, must obtain a Citizenship by Descent Certificate through the Department of Home Affairs, before they can apply for an Australian Passport.

 You should be aware that all supporting documents provided with your application must be originals; photocopies are not acceptable.

 Photographs used in the application must conform to Australian passport photograph standards.
 These standards are not the same as local Dutch ID card or passport sizing standards.
 If your photographs do not meet the Australian standards, you will be required to obtain new photographs before your application can be processed.

-To help us identify the person applying for an Australian passport, we also need someone to act as a "guarantor" for the applicant (Note: if you are renewing an adult passport that has not expired by more than 3 years, a guarantor is not required).
+To help us identify the person applying for an Australian passport, we also need someone to act as a "guarantor" for the applicant for certain applications.

 For details of who can act as guarantor and what they should do, please consult the Passport Guarantors page.